storpool/python-cfg_diag/README.md

 This module provides four classes that may be used as base classes for storing program runtime configuration with a `verbose` boolean field.
-The classes provide a `.diag(msg)` method that decides whether to output the provided message based on the value of the object's `verbose` field.
+The classes provide a `.diag(func)` method that will check the object's `verbose` field and, if it is set to a true value, invoke the specified function and output the message that it returns.
+If the message is not expensive to format (e.g. it does not include stringifying elaborate data structures), the `.diag(msg)` method may be used instead.

 The `ConfigDiagUnfrozen` and `ConfigDiagUnfrozenStdOut` classes are normal dataclasses, while the `ConfigDiag` and `ConfigDiagStdOut` ones